The Chool Bus (ch03)

 “Yeah, but it’s the exact wording used by one of those networking technology companies,” said Jack Dean, long-time friend and department colleague.

 “Damn!
-The least they can do is come up with their own idea,” said Janice, a marketing specialist, beloved by students for her exceptional creative flair.
-“I don’t know why they do that,” speaking of the university president’s promotions team.
+The least they can do is come up with their own idea,” said Janice, a marketing specialist beloved by students for her creative flair.
+“I don’t know why they do that,” she added, speaking of the university president’s promotions team.
 “They recently hired a couple of my students for internships.
-Surely, they were able to come up with something original.”
+Surely they were able to come up with something original.”

 “Who knows?”
 Professor Thompson wasn’t interested in the regular end of semester gossip.
 “I’m just glad this week is over.”
 He had a frantic final week as some big changes were on the horizon… exciting changes.
 He finally nailed that lucrative new media grant guaranteed to keep him busy for the full year of his earned sabbatical.

 And it was a perfect day… the campus was in full springtime bloom.
-The smell of lilac and freshly cut grass filled Professor Thompson with a sense of well being and gladness as the group made their way along impeccably groomed sidewalk landscaping.
-Workers busy with graduation preparations made their way to and fro in golf carts from the sports coliseum.
-Students had long since retreated to their dorms, off campus housing, and local restaurants.
+The smell of lilac and freshly cut grass filled Professor Thompson with a sense of well being and gladness.
+As the group made their way along impeccably groomed landscaping, workers were busy preparing the main stage for the big event, gliding to and fro in golf carts from the sports coliseum.
+Students had long since retreated to dorms, off campus housing, and local restaurants.
 The air was electric, as if any moment the party of newly minted university graduates would break out with a vengeance.
 Professor Thompson was intimately familiar with the scene as his undergrad years were spent right here.